abigailmyu/calpals/README.md

 # Calpals 🐻
 ## Welcome to Calpals!

-This was a project for the UC Berkeley elective ("Decal") course [Cubstart](https://www.cubstart.com/) but also a passion project of helping Berkeley students connect with one another, with the ultimate goal of supporting the U.S. Postal Services amidst the COVID-19 pandemic by encouraging real "snail-mail" letter exchanges and a stamp store within the website.
+This was a project for the UC Berkeley elective ("Decal") course [Cubstart](https://www.cubstart.com/), but also a passion project of helping Berkeley students connect with one another, with the ultimate goal of supporting the U.S. Postal Services amidst the COVID-19 pandemic by encouraging real "snail-mail" letter exchanges and a stamp store within the website.

 Its end vision was a social media-esque website where users (students) could sign up, post their thoughts, see others' posts about common interests and hobbies, and eventually move to letter-writing in order to build connections that could last through the social isolation everyone was feeling (and buy some stamps from the U.S.P.S. along the way 😊).

-Some features we would've loved to additionally implement included tags for certain interests (for example: "k-pop", "League of Legends", or "rock climbing") that users could display on their profile, a matching feature based on users' common interests, and building our own chatrooms and direct messages!
+Some features we would've loved to implement included tags for certain interests (e.g. "k-pop", "League of Legends", or "rock climbing") that users could display on their profile, a matching feature based on users' common interests, and building our own chatrooms and direct messages!

 Keep scrolling to see screenshots of the main pages 📩